|First page of the Borgia Trecena attempts|

 However, no proper year bearer sequence, neither four glyphs nor five appeared within the eight calendar pages.
 There were only the tiny feet to say that the calendar could not accommodate the full 365 days in the 260/364 layout.
 Even so it was an impressive attempt to ignore the Gregorian months while still following the new 365-day year.

 As for the subsequent pages of "god" groups, except for the pages defining the sun, moon, the Great Star of Sahagùn and the butterfly event, that includes the "venus" attributes, the majority of the pages were overdone with what Linda Schele would call a "spaghetti-syndrome."
 Apparently they were created to impress but had no useful information.
-I will leave this to those enjoy peering into a morass of reptitive data that contains multiple names for similar god-entities throughout the codex.
+I will leave this to those enjoy peering into a morass of repetitive data that contains multiple names for similar god-entities throughout the codices.